How Google created a supervising algorithm to precisely control all search traffic it sends out.

 The domain ranking bandwidth has major implications for websites ranking in Google.

 Chasing individual wins is futile if the overall DRB angle is flat (no growth).
-Obtaining individual ranking changes are not a tell-tale sign of you going in the right direction, without taking into account your whole property’s direction.
+Obtaining individual ranking changes are not a tell-tale sign of you doing the right things, without taking into account your whole property’s DRB slope direction.

 This is especially applies when you are already at the upper bound of the bandwidth: